On Linear Learning with Manycore Processors: Experimental Results

 \subsection{Algorithm profiling}

-To simulate different values of $t_{\mathcal{I},d}$ for different vector size $d$ (details in Section \ref{sec:balancingAB}), we imitate the expensive operations of the tasks $\A$ and $\B$ on synthetic data $D$.
+To simulate different values of $t_{\mathcal{I},d}$ for different vector sizes $d$ (Section \ref{sec:balancingAB}), we imitate the expensive operations of the tasks $\A$ and $\B$ on dense synthetic data.
 The code measures the overall time and performance for different vector sizes and thread numbers.
 The operations involve the data matrix $D$ of size $n \times d$ and the shared vector ${\bf v}$, with threading and synchronization implemented as described in Section \ref{sec:implementation}.
-In the following we will illustrate the performance of different aspects of our code for varying data size ($n = 600$ and $d$ ranging from 10,000 to 5,000,000).
+In the following we will illustrate results for varying data size ($n = 600$ and $d$ ranging from 10,000 to 5,000,000).

 To analyze the impact of the parameter $T_\A$ on the performance of task $\A$, we allocate both data structures to DRAM and measure performance for $T_\A$ ranging from 1 to 72.
 The results are presented in Fig.~\ref{fig:a-perf}.
 We observe that above 20 parallel updates, the performance does not increase significantly and above 24 it even begins to decrease and fluctuate due to the saturation of DRAM bandwidth.
 For this reason, we use at most 24 threads for $\A$.
+Note that more threads could be added if $\A$ operated on MCDRAM, however, many datasets are too large to fit there.
+Moreover, such a setup does not allow a clean separation of the resources of $\A$ and $\B$.
+This means that memory accesses would cause interference between the two, leading to slowdown.

-To analyze the impact of the parameter $V_\B$ and $T_\B$ on the performance of task $\B$, we allocate $D$ and ${\bf v}$ to MCDRAM.
+To analyze the impact of the parameters $V_\B$ and $T_\B$ on the performance of task $\B$, we allocate $D$ and ${\bf v}$ to MCDRAM.
 Fig.~\ref{fig:b-perf} illustrates the impact of $V_\B$ and shows results for $T_\B = \{1, 4, 8, 16\}$.
-The rapid drops in performance observable for large numbers of threads are caused by background processes which stall the execution of the program on particular cores.
-We note that below 130,000 it is best to use one thread per vector, independent of the number of parallel updates.
+The few outliers in plots drawn for larger numbers of threads are caused by background processes which stall the execution of the program on particular cores.
+We note that below $d = 130,000$ it is best to use one thread per vector, independent of the number of parallel updates.
 For larger vectors, the best strategy is to use as many threads per vector as possible.
-We observe that for the vector lengths considered, higher performance is obtained with more parallel updates rather than more threads per vector.
+We observe that for the vector lengths considered, higher performance is obtained with more parallel updates rather than with more threads per vector.
+This can be attributed to the overhead of synchronization when multiple threads work with the same vector.